Henri, Count of Chambord

-Henri, Count of Chambord and Duke of Bordeaux (Henri Charles Ferdinand Marie Dieudonné d'Artois, duc de Bordeaux, comte de Chambord; 29 September 1820 – 24 August 1883) was disputedly King of France from 2 to 9 August 1830 as Henry V, although he was never officially proclaimed as such.
-Afterwards, he was the Legitimist pretender to the throne of France from 1844 until his death in 1883.
+Henri, Count of Chambord and Duke of Bordeaux (Henri Charles Ferdinand Marie Dieudonné d'Artois, duc de Bordeaux, comte de Chambord; 29 September 1820 – 24 August 1883), was the Legitimist pretender to the throne of France as Henri V from 1844 until his death in 1883.

 Henri was the only son of Charles Ferdinand, Duke of Berry, born after his father's death, by his wife, Princess Carolina of Naples and Sicily, daughter of King Francis I of the Two Sicilies.
-The Duke himself was the younger son of Charles X of France.
-As the grandson of Charles X, Henri was a Petit-Fils de France.
-He was the last legitimate descendant of Louis XV of France in the male line.
+The Duke himself was the younger son of Charles X. As the grandson of Charles X, Henri was a Petit-Fils de France.
+He was the last-surviving legitimate descendant of Louis XV in the male line.

 Early life

 Henri d'Artois was born on 29 September 1820, in the Pavillon de Marsan, a portion of the Tuileries Palace that still survives in the compound of the Louvre Palace in Paris.
 His father, the duc de Berry, had been assassinated seven months before Henri's birth.

 At birth, Henri was given the title of duc de Bordeaux.
 Because of his birth after his father's death, when the senior male line of the House of Bourbon was on the verge of extinction, one of his middle names was Dieudonné (French for "God-given").
 Royalists called him "the miracle child".
 Louis XVIII was overjoyed, bestowing 35 royal orders to mark the occasion.
 Henri's birth was a major setback for the Duke of Orleans' ambitions to ascend the French throne.
 During his customary visit to congratulate the newborn's mother, the duke made such offensive remarks about the baby's appearance that the lady holding him was brought to tears.